choonchernlim/you-talk-too-much-app/README.md

 4. ???
 5. Profit.

-# How does it Work?
+# How does it Work

 ```mermaid
 flowchart TD